Sjord/Sjord.github.io/_posts/2018-09-23-probability-of-cyberattack.md

 > Just under half (46%) of all UK businesses identified at least one cyber security breach or attack in the last 12 months.
 This rises to two - thirds among medium firms (66%) and large firms (68%).
 [18]

+These numbers are for attacks, successful or not, and can therefore expected to be much higher than numbers for successful hacks.
 And then there are studies that totally blow up the results.
 There are three kinds of lies: lies, damned lies, and statistics.

 > You’re more likely to experience a data breach of at least 10,000 records (27.9 percent) than you are to catch the flu this winter (5–20 percent, according to WebMD).
 [12]